 description of the wilderness and the sites encountered along the way.
 Click

 on the "Continue" link at the bottom of each page to go through the

 The Judean Desert (Micha Zilberman) Lists the sites located in the

 Judean Wilderness and discusses some of the region's history.

-about the last of the leopards living in the Judean Wilderness.
+leopards remain in the Judean Wilderness.

 West Bank: Mar Saba (The Great Mirror) A set of pictures taken at the